cloudFPGA/Doc/docsrc/pages/CFSPHERE/cfsphere.md

     is a graphical web API for the user to access the features provided by the cFRM.

-* The [cloudFPGA Create (cFCreate)](https://github.com/cloudFPGA/cFCreate) is a framework that to assist a user during the creation and the update of a cloudFPGA project.
+* The [cloudFPGA Create (cFCreate)](https://github.com/cloudFPGA/cFCreate) is a framework to assist a user during the creation and the update of a cloudFPGA project.

 For more information on these components, please visit the documentation of the corresponding